21lcarry/Philosophers/README.md

 ```
 make && ./philo <np> <td> <te> <ts> [npm]
 ```
-np - number of philosophers;
+np - number of philosophers
-td - time to die;
+td - time to die
-te - time to eat;
+te - time to eat
-ts - time to sleep;
+ts - time to sleep
-npm - number of times each philosopher must eat.
+npm - number of times each philosopher must eat
 # Rules:
 ```
 •  Your project must be written in C.